harvest3155/Mirror/README.md

 # Mirror
-used to save my personal changes to mirror source code.
+Used to save my personal changes to mirror source code in the event of a reformat or update overwrite.
+Used Kdiff3 to pick which lines to merge when merging my edits with source.

 Calendar.js - added personal mailbox ical